jlenz27/PizzaParlor/README.md

 Expected Output: Pizza: 18

 --Tests--
 Describe: calculateCost()

 Test: "It should return the cost of a pizza at a given size and the cost of toppings."
 Code: const myPizza = new Pizza("large", "cheese", "none");
 Expected Output: Pizza: 20

+--Tests--
+Describe: calculateCost()

+Test: "It should return the cost of a pizza at a given size and the cost of  multiple toppings."
+Code: const myPizza = new Pizza("large", "cheese", "cheese");
+Expected Output: Pizza: 22